logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-alerts.md

 Resolved alert notifications are available for Slack, PagerDuty, Opsgenie, and email notification endpoints.

+See [Opsgenie notifications for resolved metrics alerts]({{site.baseurl}}/user-guide/integrations/endpoints.html#opsgenie-notifications-for-resolved-metrics-alerts) for more information.

 ### Acknowledged alerts

 To help you reduce the noise associated with receiving notifications for multiple instances of the same alert, you can use the Acknowledge status to assign the alert to a team member or to yourself, as well as manage alerts that are already under investigation (as determined by the ACK policy you manage in your notification software).